nithinphilips/SMOz/Preface.rst

 maintaining the website and the user manual, and more.
 If you'd like to help, please get in touch: <nithin@nithinphilips.com>

-If you are a progammer, you can `fork <http://help.github.com/fork-a-repo/>`_ the repository at GitHub, and when you're ready, send me a `pull request
+If you are a programmer, you can `fork <http://help.github.com/fork-a-repo/>`_ the repository at GitHub, make changes to SMOz, and when you're ready, send me a `pull request
 <http://help.github.com/send-pull-requests/>`_ to have your changes integrated
 into the primary repo.
 You can also send your changes as standard patch files.